dzackgarza/Notes/Research/Notes/ReadingGeneral/2018-03-12 Reading Notes.md

 # Further Reading

-Characteristic classes are elements of $H^*(BG)$, can be used to define chararacteristic classes for bundles.
+Characteristic classes are elements of $H^*(BG)$, can be used to define characteristic classes for bundles.

 Connected covers can kill higher homotopy?